 NOTICE: All computer usage expectations apply to student computers on any SCC network.

 Legal Download Options for Residence Hall Students

 SCC does not block legal download sites providing residence hall students the opportunity to purchase audio, video, and/or games using the SCC Housing Data Network.
-Examples of vendors who sell music or subscriptions to music: iTunes, Napster, Puretracks, f.y.e., eMusic, Spotify, Pandora, Turntable.fm, etc. It will be the student’s responsibility to provide evidence of ownership and/or license for anything downloaded using the SCC Housing Data Network.
+Examples of vendors who sell music or subscriptions to music are: iTunes, Napster, Puretracks, f.y.e., eMusic, Spotify, Pandora, Turntable.fm, etc. It will be the student’s responsibility to provide evidence of ownership and/or license for anything downloaded using the SCC Housing Data Network.
 SCC does use bandwidth shaping and traffic monitoring tools to deter peer-to-peer and unauthorized downloads.